 From the Sawgrass Expressway go all the way to the end (signs point towards SW 10th and I-95).
 Make a right on Powerline Road heading south.
 We are about two miles down the road (past Wiles and Green Road) on the left hand side (east side) in the Powerline Business Park.

 Foundation Flooring is open from 8 AM until 4 PM Monday thru Friday.
-We are available by appointment only on Saturdays and closed on Sundays.
+We are available by appointment only on evenings, Saturday, and Sundays.

 We will match any competitors price for identical first quality flooring materials.
 You will have to provide proof of a written estimate.
 When dealing with online companies we can match pricing on the product but clients will still be responsible for taxes and shipping.
 Also keep in mind when you buy products online it will void the manufacturers warranty.
 When purchasing materials from us you will still retain the manufacturers warranty.